 Brian Sheppard, the father of current manager Mark Sheppard, co-founded the company in the early 1970s.

-It spent a decade as a quoted entity before a complex series of deals in 1982 resulted in it giving up both its investment trust status and its stock market listing, and the Sheppard family acquiring a controlling interest.
+It spent a decade as a quoted entity before a complex series of deals in 1982 resulted in it giving up both its investment trust status and its stock market listing, and the Sheppard family acquiring a controlling interest of around 73%.

-Manchester & London followed a very concentrated investment strategy over the next 15 years, often investing in just 4 or 5 shares.
-It was wildly successful during this period — its net assets per share rose from 2.3p to 313p.
+Manchester & London followed a very concentrated investment strategy over the next 15 years, often investing the vast majority of its portfolio in just a few shares.
+It was very successful during this period and its net assets rose from under £1m to £34m although it was often quite highly geared.

 Here’s a copy of its 1986 portfolio, the earliest I could find.
 It shows 4 major holdings plus a sprinkling of minor positions: